Core Idea

 • Rumelt, Richard P. (2011).
 Good Strategy Bad Strategy: The Difference and Why It Matters.
 Crown Business.
 ISBN: 978-0-307-88623-1.

-• Chapters 1-5 define the kernel of strategy and identify the hallmarks of bad strategy; primary theoretical source for this note
+• Chapters 1–5 define the kernel and identify hallmarks of bad strategy

 • Larson, Will (2019).
 An Elegant Puzzle: Systems of Engineering Management.
 Stripe Press.
 ISBN: 978-1-7322651-8-9.